fabienbk/djinn/README.md

 Description
 -----------

-A visual tool that analyze, and graph java dependencies between jars, classes, packages and projects (currently eclipse projects only).
+A visual tool that creates dependency graphs between arbitrary sets of jars, classes, packages and java projects.

-This tool can be used to :
+Djinn can be used to :
 * Analyze legacy code-bases that do not rely on dependency management systems (such as maven or ivy) and then produce information that facilitate migration to these systems;
 * Locate, and fix cyclic dependencies;